 The wisdom teeth usually erupt between the ages of 17 and 25.
 After they erupt, wisdom teeth can cause a number of issues.
 They can cause pain, infection, and damage to adjacent teeth and jaw tissue.
 To avoid these issues, many people choose to have their wisdom teeth removed.

-To learn more about our dental services, you can schedule your appointment with our dentist by calling us at (801) 394-0808 or visiting us at 548 12th Street, Ogden, UT 84404.
+To learn more about our dental services, you can schedule your appointment with our dentist by calling dentist in Ogden, UT at (801) 394-0808 or visiting us at 548 12th Street, Ogden, UT 84404.
 We will be happy to guide you further.